ZhuangLab/Chromatin_Analysis_2020_cell/combinatorial_tracing/PostAnalysis/Readme.md

 __Part2_Trans-chromosomal-Interactions__ contents:

-1. Normalize the proximity matrix derived from imaging and separate the A/B genomic regions (Figure 5 A)
+1. Normalize the proximity frequency matrix derived from imaging and separate the A/B genomic regions (Figure 5 A)

-2. Organize the proximity data into histograms and box plots, separating A-A, A-B and B-B interactions (Figure 5 B)
+2. Organize the proximity frequency data into histograms and box plots, separating A-A, A-B and B-B interactions (Figure 5 B)

 3. Calculate the genomic distance dependence of cis- A-A, A-B and B-B interactions